Attribute to 20th Century; Western Grasslands, Cameroon, Babanki style. Size: 63″ L x 18″ W x 12″ H.

-The figures carved on this bed are stylistic representation of the Babanki people of Camaroon Grasslands, characterized by a rather narrow, long face and wide-spaced eyebrows outlined by an engraved contour, and almond-shaped eyes lie close together at the height of the bridge of the nose.
-The noyches around the nostrils meet at the point of the nose.
+The figures carved on this bed are stylistic representation of the Babanki people of Cameroon Grasslands, characterized by a rather narrow, long face and wide-spaced eyebrows outlined by an engraved contour, and almond-shaped eyes lie close together at the height of the bridge of the nose.
+The notches around the nostrils meet at the point of the nose.

-The surface of the bed has a low raised frame on three sides with eight masks in high relief, and a neck supported at the head of the bed.
-Since the facial features of the eight masks at the head of the bed permit no determination of gender, it can be identified only on the basis of the tongue-shaped coiffure, which corresponds to that of the royal wives of the Babanki tribe.
+The surface of the bed has a low raised frame on three sides with eight masks in high relief, and a neck-support at the head of the bed.
+Since the facial features of the eight masks at the head of the bed permit no determination of gender, it can be identified only based on the tongue-shaped coiffure, which corresponds to that of the royal wives of the Babanki tribe.
 The surface of the bed is supported on the three sides by a row of pigmy standing figures on a base.